gre/developer-portal/_docs/coin/build-android-devapp.md

 Go by default installation or custom it if you know what you are doing.

-## Clone ledger-live-mobile repository and install it
+## Clone ledger-live repository and install ledger-live-mobile

 Install dependencies using brew